backstage/backstage/docs/integrations/ldap/org.md

 ## Supported vendors

-Currently, Backstage only supports the following LDAP vendors:

-1. OpenLDAP (default)
-2. Active Directory
-3. FreeIPA
+Backstage in general supports OpenLDAP compatible vendors, as well as Active Directory and FreeIPA.
+If you are using a vendor that does not seem to be supported, please [file an issue](https://github.com/backstage/backstage/issues/new?assignees=&labels=enhancement&template=feature_template.md).

 ## Installation